Tiwaloluwafasetire/Tiwaloluwafasetire/README.md

 Hi, I’m Tiwaloluwa Fasetire, a Data analyst with strong background in Engineering.

-I am analytically curious with proficiency working with Python & Power BI .
+I am analytically curious with proficiency working with Excel & Power BI .

 I enjoy analyzing and visualizing data to make better and informed decisions.